rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 A status of Skipped indicates that the backup job was skipped because a backup job was already queued.
 A single backup job can be queued only once.

-This status likely occurs because the frequency of the backup job is set too high (for example, hourly) and a single backup takes too long (longer than an hour).
-The backup scheduler will start to skip backups that it cannot meet.
+This status likely occurs because the frequency of the backup job is set too high (for example, hourly), and a single backup takes too long (longer than an hour).
+The backup scheduler starts to skip backups that it cannot meet.

-Consider reducing the frequency of the job, or reducing the amount of data.
+Consider reducing the frequency of the job or reducing the amount of data.
 If this is the initial job, the subsequent jobs might finish faster.

 On older DriveClient installations, a Skipped status might be caused if the agent was hard-restarted (or the operating system was rebooted) during a backup, cleanup, or restore.

 -  For Linux&reg;, a possible fix is to upgrade to the latest version of DriveClient and restart the running agent.

--  For Windows&reg;, a possible fix is to restart the DriveClient Windows&reg; service through Window's Service Manager, or through the `sc` command line Windows&reg; utility.
+-  For Windows, a possible fix is to restart the DriveClient Windows service through Window's Service Manager, or through the `sc` command line Windows utility.

 #### Backup status "Missed"